Dog Body Language: Stress Signals Owners Miss

 Topic

-Body language is most useful when read as a cluster.
-Watch the whole dog: eyes, mouth, weight shift, movement speed, tail, recovery, and whether the dog has choice.
+Body language works best when you read the whole dog: eyes, mouth, weight shift, movement speed, tail, and whether the dog has room to move away.

 Dog body language is not a dictionary where one signal always means one thing.
 A wagging tail, lip lick, shake-off, yawn, freeze, growl, or lick can change meaning depending on the full scene.